KEY ISSUES

 They were politicians and journalists, both establishment stalwarts and boundless dreamers.
 What united them was a desire to realise Eritrea’s independence promises of democracy and civil rights, and break the government’s freefall into warfare and authoritarianism.
 But in 2001, their hopes were dashed.
 They were detained without trial, indefinitely.

-LEARN MORE ABOUT THE ERITREAN HUMAN RIGHTS CRISIS
+RESOURCES ABOUT THE ERITREAN HUMAN RIGHTS CRISIS

 Reports